USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 Several of these steps are facilitated by having either root or sudo privileges on your system.
 If you do not have these privileges, work with the system administrator to complete these steps.

-CMAQ programs (source codes) are used to build "executables": binary files that consist of instructions that have been translated from their original [source code](http://www.linfo.org/sourcecode.html) (e.g., Fortran) into [machine code](http://www.linfo.org/machine_code.html) (also called machine language or object code) so that they are ready to be run (executed).
-Executable files are created through the use of a specialized program called a [compiler](http://www.linfo.org/compiler.html).

 ## 3.3 Install Fortran and C compilers
 -----
 There are several options for Fortran and C compilers.
 The [Fortran wiki](http://fortranwiki.org/fortran/show/Compilers) includes a full list of free and commercial Fortran compilers.

 Most Linux systems include the Gnu gfortran compiler by default.
-Other options that have been tested with CMAQ include the **Intel, Portland Group, and Absoft** compilers.
+Other options that have been tested with CMAQ include the **Intel and Portland Group** compilers.

 The following instructions are for Gnu compilers.
 For other Fortran compilers, follow the instructions from the vendor.